MatiasHiltunen/crossplatform/online.md

 ---

 ## Grading

 ### **Learning Diary**
-- Maximum of 80 points.
+- General assessment criteria is applied to learning diary regardless of the chosen path.
-- **Study Path 1**: Evaluated based on quality, amount of work, and completion of assignments.
+- **Study Path 1**: Learning diary assessed based on quality, amount of work, and completion of assignments.
-- **Study Path 2**: Evaluated based on the quality and amount of work.
+- **Study Path 2**: Learning diary assessed based on the quality and amount of work.

 ### **Extras**
 - Smaller tasks to increase your grade by up to 30 points.